Fadrique Enríquez (died 1473)

-Fadrique Enríquez de Mendoza (1390 - 23 December 1473) was the second Admiral of Castile, Count of Melgar and Rueda, and second Lord of Medina del Rioseco.
-He was a son of Alonso Enríquez, the first admiral of Castile.
+Fadrique Enríquez de Mendoza (1390 – 23 December 1473) was the second Admiral of Castile from House of Enríquez, Count of Melgar and Rueda, and second Lord of Medina del Rioseco.
+He was a son of Alonso Enríquez, the first admiral of Castile from House of Enríquez.

 1426-1445

-Fadrique's father, Alonso Enríquez, was the son of Fadrique, an illegitimate child of Alfonso XI of Castile.
+Fadrique's father, Alonso Enríquez, was the illegitimate son of Fadrique, the 5th illegitimate son of Alfonso XI of Castile.
 The Enríquez family was an important family because of this descent from the royal line and their many possessions in Castile.
 When his father died in 1429, Alonso Fadrique inherited his estate and titles, including ricohombre, Master of Order of Santiago, lord of Medina de Rioseco, Castro Verde and Torrelobatón.
 According to his contemporary Hernando del Pulgar (1436–1492), he was small in stature, a little nearsighted, and he gained much honor and fame with his performance as commander of the fleet of Castile.

 Fadrique played an important role at court as one of the main advisers of King John II of Castile.
 He became involved in the conspiracy against the influential Constable of Castile Álvaro de Luna.

-In 1426, Fadrique Enríquez married Mariana Fernández de Córdoba y Ayala, 4th Lady of Casarrubios (1385–1431).
-In 1425, Mariana gave birth to a daughter, Juana, Queen of Aragon.
+In 1426, Fadrique Enríquez married Marina Fernández de Córdoba, 4th Lady of Casarrubios (1385–1431).
+Marina gave birth to a daughter, Juana Enríquez, Queen of Aragon.

 In 1431, he and Alvaro de Luna arrested Commander Diego Sarmiento because the latter did not obey the orders of the king.
-In the same year, his wife Mariana died.
+In the same year, his wife Marina died.

 In 1432, he fought alongside Pedro Manrique de Lara against the princes Henry and Peter near Cáceres, Alburquerque and Acagala.

 On May 9, 1432, Fadrique married his second wife, Teresa Fernández de Quiñones, with whom he had nine children.

 In 1437, when King John II of Castile had Pedro Manrique arrested, Fadrique came into conflict with the king.
 In August 1438, Pedro managed to escape from his prison in Fuentedueñas.
 Fadrique gathered troops in Medina de Rioseco to rebel against the king.
 John II of Castile also brought together his supporters, including Alvaro de Luna, his son Henry, Pero de Velasco, the Count of Haro, Diego Gómez de Sandoval and others.
 In 1440, negotiations were held and a temporary truce was agreed on.
 During this short period of peace, Henry married Blanche II of Navarre, and Fadrique was godfather of the couple.